Warren “Stylez” Harvey | Facing Facts, acrylic on canvas

 No; an effective website is an essential part of this program.
 Without it, there is nothing to promote, neither your work NOR a place to send people to benefit you.

-While your Instagram, Facebook page, Twitter page etc. can supplement with social engagement, these sites do not effectively showcase your work, nor are they as easily accessed or managed as a website.
+While your Instagram, Facebook page, X page etc. can supplement with social engagement, these sites do not showcase your work as effectively as a website, nor are they as easily accessed or managed.
 Moreover, Instagram requires that viewers have their own Instagram account in order to view the content, so it is not a fully open platform.
 Therefore, having ONLY a social media page without ALSO having a website is not enough to be considered as a Featured Artist.
+On the other hand, for visual artists an Etsy shop does qualify as having a website.
+Also acceptable is a profile page on a site such as Best of Missouri Hands, provided that multiple images of your art are available to view at a large size (thumbnails must link to a larger image).

 How do artists apply?